What can Suncorp do to help?

 It is important to Suncorp that we protect the privacy and security of your loved one’s account(s).
 To ensure we can do this, there are only certain people that we will provide information and access to.

-If there is a Will, we will provide information and access to the nominated Executor in the Will.
+If there is a Will, we will provide information and access to the nominated Executor in the Will or the Next of Kin.
 Depending on the value of the Estate we may require a Grant of Probate prior to allowing access the accounts.

 If there is no Will, we will provide information to either the Next of Kin listed on the Death Certificate, or a person named in the court-issued Letters of Administration (Administrator).
 Depending on the value of the Estate we may require Letters of Administration prior to allowing access the accounts.